-Players are required to sleeve their decks in identical opaque card sleeves for Formal and Premier events.
+Players are required to sleeve their decks in opaque card sleeves for Formal and Premier events.
 Players may use different sleeves between decks, but all cards within a single deck must be identical in size, color, texture, and condition.
 At Relaxed events, if a player is not using opaque card sleeves, he or she must make sure that all card backs in each of their decks have a uniform appearance.
+Players should bring a few spare sleeves for each of their decks in case a card sleeve breaks or becomes unusable during a tournament.